The World’s Largest Casinos

 Casino resorts have always tried their best to one-up their rivals, and the best way to go about this is by building bigger and bigger.

-That means today we’re seeing some of the biggest casinos ever created, enough to cover more than a few entire football fields at a time.
+That means today we’re seeing some of the largest casinos ever created, enough to cover more than a few entire football fields at a time.
 Casinos so massive that they can happily accommodate thousands of people at any given time, while offering them all plenty to do and see.

 While Las Vegas has always prided itself when it comes to the style and size of casinos, there’s a new player in town: the region of Macau, China.
 Despite China’s gambling laws, Macau has continued to prosper in recent years, and more and more gigantic casinos pop up every month as the entire region turns into the world’s gambling centre.